The Umbrella Academy release date revealed, trailer debut at New York Comic-Con 2018

 The debut date was announced Friday during the Netflix and Chills panel during New York Comic-Con 2018, during which the show's first trailer was screened to the audience and the cast took the stage.

-While the trailer itself isn't on the internet yet, it opens with the adoption of each of the six children of The Umbrella Academy.
+While the trailer itself isn't on the internet yet, it opens with the adoption of each of the seven children of The Umbrella Academy.
 Fast forward 17 years later and their father is dead.
 Some of the children appear to be dancing, perhaps celebrating the death of their father, but others look upset by his passing.
 While the family do each have superpowers, they are only glimpsed in the trailer.
+Fans that couldn't make it to Comic-Con can see photos of the show that Netflix posted online late Friday.

 The show, which is based on popular comics and graphic novels published by Dark Horse Comics, will focus on the family as they attempt to solve the mystery of their father's death while dealing with each other's difficult personalities.

 The Umbrella Academy's first season will consist of 11 episodes.
-The show stars Ellen Page as Vanya Hargreeves, Tom Hopper as Luther Hargreeves, Robert Sheehan as Klaus Hargreeves, Emmy Traver-Lampman as Allison Hargreeves, Daved Castañeda as Diego Hargreeves, Aidan Gallagher as Number Five and Mary J. Blige as Cha-Cha.
+The show stars Ellen Page as Vanya Hargreeves, Tom Hopper as Luther Hargreeves, Robert Sheehan as Klaus Hargreeves, Emmy Traver-Lampman as Allison Hargreeves, Daved Castañeda as Diego Hargreeves, Aidan Gallagher as Number Five, Cameron Britton as Hazel and Mary J. Blige as Cha-Cha.

+Page said during the panel that while her character dons the moniker of "The White Violin," she gives credit to anyone who regularly plays the instrument.

+"Kudos to the people who play the violin, because holy f*ckin sh*t," Page said regarding having to learn to use it for her role.

 Discuss: The Umbrella Academy release date revealed, trailer debut at New York Comic-Con 2018